SocialGouv/code-du-travail-numerique/README.md

 # every time you update the indexing code or remove the Docker volume
 $ ELASTICSEARCH_LOG_LEVEL=info node packages/code-du-travail-api/tests/create_indexes.js

+# If there were changes in the css or the ui packages, you need to rebuild
+$ yarn build

 # Run all the packages tests
 $ yarn test